 - Checklists and materials to support you in this process

 We have extensive experience consulting to corporations and individuals in all matters related to Canadian immigration to and from Canada.
-Our travel professionals are located across more than 50 global offices and are focused on assisting workforces with immigration quickly and compliantly.
-Our FAQs below provide an introductory guide to relevant migration procedures for specific Canadian visa categories.
+Our expert consultants are located across more than 50 global offices and are focused on assisting workforces with immigration quickly and compliantly.
+See our FAQs below which provide an introductory guide to relevant migration procedures for specific Canadian visa categories.

 There are two types of jobs in Canada: regulated and unregulated.
 Regulated jobs account for around 20% of Canadian jobs, such as the health care, financial services, and legal sectors.
 Foreign workers who want to enter a regulated profession in Canada may need to obtain Canadian credentials before they can begin working.
 Employment opportunities for both regulated and unregulated jobs vary widely between geographic areas in Canada.
 While there are generally fewer job opportunities in the Northern territories and provinces, there are many jobs in the northern mining industries.
 The economy of the Western provinces is primarily based on resource extraction, engineering and construction, transportation, forestry and agriculture.
 Job opportunities vary depending on commodity prices but the Western provinces have attracted a large number of Canadian and international migrants.